2026 Programme main image

 Wars aren’t only fought on battlefields — they reverberate through supply chains, energy markets and the everyday cost of living.
 In this session,…

 Wars aren’t only fought on battlefields — they reverberate through supply chains, energy markets and the everyday cost of living.
-In this session, geopolitical-risk analyst and author specialising in Russia Charles Hecker examines the true costs…
+In this session, and Charles Hecker, geopolitical-risk analyst and author of Zero Sum: The Arc of…

 Charles Hecker Photo